LASSO Inference for High Dimensional Predictive Regressions: Introduction

 \textbf{Literature review}.
+With the advent of big data, machine learning methods have spread to time series topics such as nonstationarity \citep{phillips2021boosting,smeekes2021automated,mei2024boosted}, cointegration testing \citep{onatski2018alternative,zhang2019identifying,bykhovskaya2022cointegration}, and structural breaks \citep{deshpande2023online,tu2023penetrating}.
 This paper builds on several strands of literature.
 First, LASSO is one of the most studied methods in recent years, with well-developed theory in high dimension \citep{bickel2009simultaneous}.
-It is well received and used for economic applications; \citet{belloni2012sparse}, \citet{shi2016estimation}, \citet{caner2018asymptotically}, and \citet{babii2022machine}, to name a few.
-In recent years, the properties of LASSO estimators are studied in nonstationary time series models \citep{koo2020high,lee2022lasso,mei2022lasso}.
+It is well received and used for economic applications; see \citet{belloni2012sparse}, \citet{shi2016estimation}, \citet{caner2018asymptotically}, and \citet{babii2022machine}, to name a few.
+In recent years, the properties of LASSO are studied in various topics in high dimensional time series, including nonstationary time series models \citep{koo2020high,lee2022lasso} and inference based on the heteroskedasticity and autocorrelation consistent (HAC) estimation \citep{babii2021highdimensionalgrangercausalitytests,babii2024high}.
+None of these works has considered hypothesis testing problem for high dimensional predictive regressions with both LURs and stationary regressors.

 Hypothesis testing after LASSO is challenging because of the shrinkage bias.
-To validate hypothesis testing in high dimensions, \citet{zhang2014confidence}, \citet{van2014asymptotically}, and \citet{javanmard2014confidence} have developed the desparsified (debiased) LASSO estimators under the independently and identically distributed (i.i.d.) setting. \citet{adamek2022lasso} generalize the Dlasso\emph{ }to high dimensional stationary time series inference.
-We follow this line of desparsified LASSO literature considering its convenience, typically only requiring a baseline regression and an auxiliary regression.
-An alternative method for statistical inference is \citet{chernozhukov2018}'s \emph{double machine learning }(DML), which has been widely used in cross sectional data \citep{chernozhukov2022locally,chernozhukov2022automatic,fan2023uniform}.
-DML adopts sample splitting or cross fitting to correct the bias in the initial estimator.
-In our environment with nonstationary time series, however, it is not clear how to split the sample over the time dimension, due to the time varying nature of the data generating processes.
+To validate hypothesis testing in high dimensions, \citet{zhang2014confidence}, \citet{van2014asymptotically}, and \citet{javanmard2014confidence} have developed the desparsified (debiased) LASSO estimators under the independently and identically distributed (i.i.d.) setting. \citet{adamek2022lasso} generalize the Dlasso inference\emph{ }to high dimensional stationary time series.
+We follow this line of desparsified LASSO literature thanks to its convenience, which requires a baseline regression and an auxiliary regression only.
+On the other hand, \citet{chernozhukov2018}'s \emph{double machine learning }(DML) is a more general theoretical framework of debiased inference, widely used in cross sectional data where sample-splitting is readily implementable.
+However, none of the aforementioned works has devised any inferential procedure for high dimensional nonstationary time series. \citet{hecq2023inference} apply a post-double selection procedure to test the Granger causality in high dimensional nonstationary vector autoregressive models with cointegrated data.
+In contrast, our procedure relies on desparsified LASSO without variable selection.